 Who are they anyway?
 Black people?
 Liberals?
 The media?

-I don’t care about guns laws or politics.
-But as a Christian, I am called to care about people.
+As a Christian, I am called to care about people.

 It’s time to stand up, Christians.
 White Americans, we cannot continue to pretend that this is not an issue in our country.
 We just can’t.

 My black friends grew up with stories of their parents and grandparents drinking out of separate water fountains, using “colored” restrooms, riding in the back of buses, dodging hate crimes.

 My Hispanic friends have been told to stop speaking Spanish because we speak English here in America.
 They have been asked to leave restaurants because they were speaking Spanish.

 My friends who have dark skinned or biracial children are having conversations with their children about how people may make assumptions about them based on their skin color.
 They are discussing the dangers and difficulties they may face purely based on pigmentation.

 It’s not fair, and it breaks my heart!